 I know how many weird glances you can get for taking an adults-only trip to Disney World, but I am here to say that you are going to have an incredible time and other people are just jealous.

-Adults-only trips to Disney are actually incredibly common, and you can even get married on property.
+Adults-only trips to Disney are actually incredibly common, and you can even get married on property, which is why romantic Disney resorts are in high demand!

 And while there aren’t specific Disney resorts for couples offered by Disney itself, some are better than others in terms of atmosphere and catering to the way a couple might want to go about their Disney vacation.